Andrew Barker (merchant): Return

 Coxe now set sail for England.
-Some 60 leagues from the Isle of S. Francisco, the men encountered a storm or hurricane, which cost them £2,000 pounds in treasure (which, purportedly, was caught by one of the frigate's sails and blown overboard), and further proved fatal for five mates and Philip Roche (formerly master of the Ragged Staffe), who drowned.
+Some 60 leagues from the Isle of S. Francisco, the men encountered a storm or hurricane, which cost them £2,000 in treasure (which, purportedly, was caught by one of the frigate's sails and blown overboard), and further proved fatal for five mates and Philip Roche (formerly master of the Ragged Staffe), who drowned.
 The surviving crew finally, 'by the helpe of God,' arrived in the Isle of Silly near Cornwall, on 7 June 1578, with 'ten botisios of oyle, and [...] foure cast Peeces that were in Iohn Oxnams frigat (which the yeere before was taken in the streit of Dariene)[,] three harquebuzes on crocke, certaine calivers, and certaine treasure.'
 At Silly, the treasure was divided amongst the company, 'to some five pound, to some sixe pound, to some seven pound, to some more, as every man was thought to have deserved.'
 Upon their (later) arrival at Plymouth, though, some of the crew were imprisoned, John Barker (brother of the late Andrew Barker) having sued them as accessaries to their captain's death, 'and betrayers of him unto the enemie.'
 Some of the 'chiefe malefactors' were given lengthy sentences, while the rest, 'although they escaped the rigor of mans law, yet could they not avoide the heavy iudgement of God, but shortly after came to miserable ends.'